Glee: Where are they now?

 Harry Shum Jr. (Mike Chang)

-Shum began his career as a dancer, appearing in an iconic iPod commercial, a Step-Up movie, and dancing with the Legion of Extraordinary Dancers.
+Harry Shum Jr. began his career as a dancer, appearing in an iconic iPod commercial, a Step-Up movie, and dancing with the Legion of Extraordinary Dancers.
 His role on Glee as Mike Chang was initially referred to as “Other Asian” and featured few lines before Shum became a series regular in the show’s third season.
-Since 2016, he has appeared as bisexual warlock Magnus Bane on Freeform’s Shadowhunters, based on The Mortal Instruments book series, and he will next be seen in the hotly-anticipated Crazy Rich Asians feature film.
+From 2016 to 2019, he appeared as bisexual warlock Magnus Bane on Freeform’s Shadowhunters, based on The Mortal Instruments book series.
+He had a brief role in Crazy Rich Asians, but is poised to break out in a major way in a potential sequel, which is still in development.

 Jayma Mays (Emma Pillsbury)

-Mays had enjoyed two popular recurring roles on Heroes and Ugly Betty before being cast as kindly germophobic guidance counselor Emma Pillsbury on Glee.
+Jayma Mays had enjoyed two popular recurring roles on Heroes and Ugly Betty before being cast as kindly germophobic guidance counselor Emma Pillsbury on Glee.
 Though her character found romantic happiness with Will Schuester, she became a guest star from the fourth season on and went on to appear on series The Millers and The League.
-Since Glee, she’s also appeared on HBO’s Getting On and voiced a character on The Adventures of Puss in Boots.
+Since Glee, she’s also appeared on HBO's Getting On and voiced a character on The Adventures of Puss in Boots.
 On film, she played the love interest in Paul Blart: Mall Cop and starred as the live-action heroine in two big-screen adaptations of The Smurfs.
-Most recently, she was seen in American Made opposite Tom Cruise and starred on NBC’s underrated 2017 sitcom Trial & Error.
+Most recently, she was seen in American Made opposite Tom Cruise and starred on NBC's underrated 2017 sitcom Trial & Error.
+And whoa, Mays is set to play Princess Joanna Preston in the upcoming Bill and Ted Face the Music.